Download our poster

 - Drinking alcohol or being intoxicated in a public place if you are in the road or the sidewalk.

-- If you are charged under the recently enacted NUISANCE PARTY BY-LAW, you cannot pay the fine online or by mail, and will be summonsed to appear at PROVINCIAL OFFENCES COURT.
+- If you are charged under the Kingston's NUISANCE PARTY BY-LAW, you cannot pay the fine online or by mail, and will be summonsed to appear at PROVINCIAL OFFENCES COURT.
 Queen’s University will be notified of this and could subject you to non-academic misconduct proceedings.

 - Whether you are the host or a guest at a house party or kegger, if you are convicted of breaking the law you can face significant fines.